sic2/MarchingSquares/README.md

 # TODO

-	[] Camera dynamic path
-	[/] Create an extended set of predefined locations of the camera [-] If number of contours cannot be halved, than set to max [] Create menus
+	[/] Create an extended set of predefined locations of the camera [] Create menus
 	[] Info panel
 	[] Be able to pick a contour, color it and display info about it